General Relativity Contains the Standard Model

 The factors of $\sin\!\theta$ in the $\partial_6$'s cancel with those extracted from the covariant factors in Eqs.\,(\ref{eq:A8a})--(\ref{eq:A8c}).
 This eliminates the factor of $1/\sin^2\theta$, which would otherwise result in infinity when integrating over $\theta$.
 The spherical harmonics are now written as kets and combined.
 [2]

 {\samepage

-\nopagebreak Now that we have the four electroweak vectors, we also have fermions.
-This follows directly from Chapter 41 of Misner, Thorne and Wheeler [45], the classic textbook.
-This book details standard spinor theory, which states that any vector is equivalent to a second rank spinor.
+\nopagebreak Now that we have the four electroweak vectors, fermions are not far behind.
+They follow from Chapter 41 of Misner, Thorne and Wheeler [45], the classic textbook.
+This book details standard spinor theory.
+It states that any vector is equivalent to a second rank spinor.
 One does not have to invent a fantastic theory like supersymmetry to obtain fermions.
-They could come from a textbook.
-For any vector $W_\m$, we have
+If one starts with the right postulates, they come from a textbook.